idiap/bob/doc/TutorialsPerformance.rst

  Performance Evaluation
 ========================

-Methods in the :py:mod:`bob.measure` module help you evaluating error in multi-class or binary classification problems.
+Methods in the :py:mod:`bob.measure` module can help you to quickly and easily evaluate error for multi-class or binary classification problems.
 If you are not yet familiarized with aspects of performance evaluation, we recommend the following papers for an overview of some of the methods implemented.

 * Bengio, S., Keller, M., Mariéthoz, J. (2004). `The Expected Performance